How to avoid issues with DNS security and privacy

 The Domain Name System (DNS) maintains an index of every public website and their corresponding IP addresses.

-Before you access a website, first you must query a Domain Name System (DNS) server to resolve the website’s URL to its IP address —unless the result is cached on your device or you have a local name server that performs this operation.
+Before you access a website, first you must query a DNS server to resolve the website’s URL to its IP address —unless the result is cached on your device or you have a local name server that performs this operation.

-The process of finding the IP address corresponding to a URL generally is as follows:
+The process of finding the IP address corresponding to a URL generally goes as follows:

 - You query your local DNS cache to see whether you already have the result.
 If you have a match, the process terminates.